bpires/handbook/react/index.md

 <Counter setCount={setCount} />
 ```

-Inside the Counter component we can now grab the `setCount` prop and call it to update the `count` state in the parent component, when something happens:
+Inside the Counter component we can now grab the `setCount` prop and call it to update the `count` state in the parent component when something happens:

 ```js
 function Counter({ setCount }) {